Rice and beans: Description

 The dish usually consists of white or brown rice accompanied by cooked brown, red or black dry beans (typically Phaseolus vulgaris or Vigna unguiculata) and seasoned in various ways.
 This dish is also commonly served with sides of stewed chicken, pork, beef, potato salad, boiled potatoes, and many other sides from many different cultures.
 In many areas, beans and rice are often served side by side rather than combined.
-Either way, they may be considered a meal, frequently with a topping of meat or chicken.
+In either case, they may be considered a meal, frequently with a topping of meat.
 Meat or other ingredients are sometimes placed atop beans and rice or, less frequently, mixed into it.

-Different regions have different preferences.
-In Nicaragua, for example, red beans are more popular while cooking Gallo pinto, while in Costa Rica black beans are.
-Also, in Brazil, black beans are more popular in Paraná, Rio de Janeiro, Rio Grande do Sul and Santa Catarina, while in most other parts of the country these are mostly only used in feijoadas.
+Different regions have different preferences for the constituents of the dish.
+In Nicaragua, for example, red beans are more popular while cooking gallo pinto, while in Costa Rica black beans are used instead.
+In Brazil, black beans are more popular in Paraná, Rio de Janeiro, Rio Grande do Sul, and Santa Catarina, while in other parts of the country these are mostly only used in feijoadas.
 The New Orleans specialty known as "red beans and rice" is often accompanied by a side of smoked sausage or a fried pork chop.

 History

-The Americas

-Genetic analyses of the common bean Phaseolus shows that it originated in Mesoamerica, and subsequently spread southward, along with maize and squash, traditional companion crops.
+Genetic analyses of the common bean Phaseolus indicate that it originated in Mesoamerica and subsequently spread southward along with maize and squash, traditional companion crops.
 Asian rice was introduced to Latin America during the colonial era by the Spanish and the Portuguese.
-However, it has recently been discovered that the indigenous peoples of the Amazon had already cultivated a distant relative of Asian rice of the same genus Oryza some 4,000 years ago, and were growing it alongside maize and squash, traditional companion crops of beans, which were also by that time present in South America.
-Some recent scholarship suggests that enslaved Africans may also have played an active role in the establishment of rice in the New World.
+However, it has recently been discovered that the indigenous peoples of the Amazon had already cultivated a distant relative of Asian rice of the same genus Oryza some 4,000 years ago and were growing it alongside maize and squash, which were also by that time present in South America.
+Recent scholarship suggests that enslaved Africans may also have played an active role in the establishment of rice in the New World.
 It is also one of the most common foods in some Spanish-speaking countries.

 Nutritional significance

 Beans and rice are both nutritious ingredients.
-Rice is rich in starch, making it a good source of energy.
-Rice also has iron and some protein.
+Rice is rich in starch, making it a good source of energy, and also contains iron and some protein.
 Beans also contain iron and a greater amount of protein in comparison to rice.
 Together they make up a complete protein, which provides large quantities of each of the amino acids the body cannot produce by itself.
-Their amino acid profiles complement each other when combined, meaning that such dishes were acknowledged as beneficial protein in vegetarian terms.
+Their amino acid profiles complement each other when combined, meaning that such dishes are acknowledged as beneficial protein in vegetarian terms.

 Culture

-In some Latin American states and countries, beans and rice are commonly eaten as everyday lunch, along with a different variety of meats and vegetables.
-It is also common to prepare dinner using the lunch leftovers.
+In some Latin American states and countries, beans and rice are commonly eaten as an everyday lunch, along with a different variety of meats and vegetables.
+It is also common to prepare dinner using leftovers from lunch.
 Beans and rice are especially popular in Brazil, which is the world's third largest producer of dry beans and the largest consumer of rice in the Americas.